|Location:||Benaoján, Parque Natural de Grazalema. 2km (30min) walk from the village.|

 |1920||Compañía Sevillana de Electricidad, the Sevillian electricity company tried to dam the water of the cave to produce electricity.|

-As the cave was accessible and easy to find, it was already used by prehistoric man.
+As the cave was accessible and easy to find, it was used by prehistoric man as a shelter.
 Axes, idols, red glazed pottery, and utensils of polished bone were found in the cave entrance.
 In historic times the cave was the hideout of outlaws.

 Although this cave is not gated, it is not allowed to visit the cave without official permission.
 And there is a very good reason for this interdict: this river cave is rather dangerous in case of heavy rains.
 When the torrential rains, typical for this area, fall, the cave is flooded and the water reaches the ceiling in several parts of the passage.
 So cave explorations are rather dangerous and not recommended without very experienced guides.
 The unpredictable floods of the cave river have claimed many lives over the years.